Gender Bias in Emotion Recognition by Large Language Models: Methodology

-We also explored fine-tuning the model using quantization~\cite{dettmers2024qlora} and LoRA~\cite{hu2021lora}.
-For this task, we randomly selected $100$ samples from the NarraCap captions in the validation set that were not included in our $1,000$ test samples.
+We also explored fine-tuning the model using LoRA~\cite{hu2021lora}.
+For this task, we randomly selected $100$ samples from the NarraCap captions in the validation set that were not included in our $1000$ test samples.
 As shown by \cite{etesam2024contextual}, only $100$ samples are sufficient to fine-tune these models.
-Following the same procedure used to create our test data, we expanded these $100$ samples into $300$ caption–emotion label pairs by changing or removing gender from the captions while keeping the same set of emotion labels.
-We also randomly shuffled the emotion labels to eliminate any effects of order.
+Following the same procedure used to create our test data, we expanded these $100$ samples into $200$ caption–emotion label pairs by changing the gender in the captions while keeping the same set of emotion labels.
+We augmented the data by multiplying each caption by $10$ and randomly shuffling the emotion labels each time to eliminate any effects of order.
 We then fine-tuned Mistral on this dataset, enabling the model to learn that similar captions with different genders should yield the same set of emotion labels.
-The prompt we use during fine tuning is similar to our original prompt.
+The prompt we used during fine-tuning is similar to our original prompt.